game-ci/documentation/docs/github/v2/15-deployment/ios.md

 ```

 > -- **Note:** If you add libraries that need `Podfile` (e.g. Firebase) to your project,
-> add this line to the beginning of your build step:
+> add this line to the beginning of your build step (the block of code starting with `lane :build do`):

 ```ruby
     cocoapods(